-QUEENS OF JAZZ: THE JOY AND PAIN OF THE JAZZ DIVAS - BBC MUSIC DOCUMENTARY FILM (2013)
+QUEENS OF JAZZ: THE JOY AND PAIN OFTHE JAZZ DIVAS (2013)

 A celebration of some of the greatest female jazz singers of the 20th century.
 It takes an unflinching and revealing look at what it actually took to be a jazz diva during a turbulent time in America's social history - a time when battle lines were being constantly drawn around issues of race, gender and popular culture.